Our use of cookies

 If the shared service hub does go ahead, it would provide the opportunity to make sure the library is part of a wider health and community offer, and it would be located in a new purpose-built facility, that could accommodate other organisations.
 This subject to the business case, could be an exciting development for the town and the local library service.

-Will the library service be reduced and will there be less employees?
+Will the library service be reduced and will there be fewer employees?

 No – this proposal is not about reducing the library service.
 Utilising the Town Deal funding, a range of community services, including the library, can be brought under one roof for the convenience of Kidsgrove residents.
 There are currently no proposed changes to library opening hours.